BASE: Solution (Part 3/4)

 The next step in the BASE process is the ‘S’.
 This stands for ‘Solution’ and represents how we take action - day to day - through our recovery projects.

-In the previous parts of this blog we looked at other aspects of rePurpose Global's BASE framework - if you've not seen Parts 1 and 2 that introduces BASE, please do take a look back (Part 1, Part 2).
+In the previous parts of this blog we looked at other aspects of rePurpose Global's BASE framework - if you've not seen Parts 1 and 2 that introduces BASE, please take a look back (Part 1, Part 2).

 Value chain for plastic